leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 ### Instuition:
 - defining the helper function to connect two point
 - using leftmost node being the start point.
+- helper function should using & being input params ,because we want to record the position of the node and the leftmost node .
 ### Code:
 ``` C++
 /*